leolnchaves/i6-website/public/content/results-en.md

 ## Growth Acceleration
 **Icon:** TrendingUp
-**Description:** Accelerate performance with AI that boosts conversions, ticket size and ROI across channels.
+**Description:** testando Accelerate performance with AI that boosts conversions, ticket size and ROI across channels.

 **Outcomes:**
 - Increase conversions by matching the right offer to the right customer